Reception of WikiLeaks: Support for WikiLeaks

 The New York Times reported that over 200 WikiLeaks mirror sites sprang up after some hosting companies cut their services to the company.
 On 5 December, a group of activists and hackers known as "Anonymous" called upon supporters to attack sites of companies that oppose WikiLeaks as part of Operation Avenge Assange.
 PayPal has been targeted following their decision to stop processing donations for WikiLeaks.
 Gregg Housh, who previously worked on other projects with Anonymous, said that he had noticed an organised attempt taking place to attack companies that have not supported WikiLeaks.
 In reference to the support being shown for WikiLeaks, Mr. Housh said; "The reason is amazingly simple, we all believe that information should be free, and the Internet should be free."
 On 8 December 2010, the PayPal website was victim of a denial-of-service attack by Anonymous.
 Later that day, PayPal announced in their blog that they will release all remaining funds in the account to the foundation that was raising funds for WikiLeaks.
 On the same day, the websites of Visa and MasterCard were attacked by WikiLeaks supporters.
 By then over 1,200 mirror sites had been set up for hosting content no longer accessible at WikiLeaks.com.
 Anonymous also issued a fresh statement; "While we don't have much of an affiliation with WikiLeaks, we fight for the same reasons.
 We want transparency, and we counter censorship ...
-This is why we intend to utilise our resources to raise awareness, attack those against, and support those who are helping lead our world to freedom and democracy."
+This is why we intend to utilise our resources to raise awareness, attack those against, and support those who are helping led our world to freedom and democracy."

 In December 2010, the Internet Society stated that despite the international concern about the content released by WikiLeaks, "we nevertheless believe it must be subject to the same laws and policies of availability as all Internet sites" and that "free expression should not be restricted by governmental or private controls over computer hardware or software, telecommunications infrastructure, or other essential components of the Internet".
 ISOC also called for appropriate action to "pursue and prosecute entities (if any) that acted maliciously to take it [WikiLeaks] off the air" because suppressing communication would merely serve to "undermine the integrity of the global Internet and its operation".

 On 8 December 2010 a petition was launched on Avaaz in support of WikiLeaks, which was signed by over 250 thousand people within the first few hours, the total number went up to 600 thousand by 15 December 2010.